 How to clean suede couch?

 You will need:

 - Steam cleaner

 First, determine the need and the reason why the cushions should be washed.
 For example, if there are surface stains, it is sufficient to follow the common cleaning process for other types of fabric.
 If, on the other hand, there is mud, glue, oil, or other substances that are difficult to remove, try to absorb as much of it as possible with a cotton cloth and leave to dry in the sun for an hour before starting the wash.
 Next, use your nails to try to gently remove as many traces of dry dirt as possible; instead of nails, you can also use a soft bristle brush without wetting them.
 Water stains, in fact, are much more difficult to eliminate.
-Keep reading: Do you know how to choose the best fabric for cushions?

 For washing, you will need to use a special detergent or a steam cleaner, which are often sold together with sofas and armchairs.
 Immerse the cushions one at a time in a solution consisting of cold water and detergent for 5-10 minutes and let them dry in the open air.

 But as already mentioned, it is also possible to clean the suede couch cushions with a steam cleaner and therefore without using water.
 In this case, just place the cleaner nozzle directly on the stain and activate it.